Directly to the content

 Vitamin K1 (phylloquinone)

-Vitamin K1 is the most abundant form of vitamin K and is mainly found in plant foods.
-It plays a crucial role in plant photosynthesis and is particularly abundant in green leafy vegetables such as spinach, kale and broccoli.
-Chemically, vitamin K1 is characterized by its side chain of phytol, which distinguishes it from other forms.
+Vitamin K1 is the most common form of vitamin K and is primarily found in plant-based foods.It plays a crucial role in the photosynthesis of plants and is particularly abundant in green leafy vegetables such as spinach, kale, and broccoli.
+Chemically, vitamin K1 is characterized by its phytyl side chain, which distinguishes it from other forms.

 In the human body, vitamin K1 is primarily responsible for blood clotting.
 It supports the synthesis of proteins that are necessary to stop bleeding.
 These proteins, known as clotting factors, are produced in the liver and require vitamin K1 for their activation.
-A deficiency of vitamin K1 can therefore lead to an increased tendency to bleed.
+A deficiency in vitamin K1 can therefore lead to an increased tendency to bleed.

-Vitamin K2 (menaquinone)
+Vitamin K2 (Menaquinone)

-Vitamin K2 comprises a group of compounds known as menaquinones.
-These are distinguished by the length of their isoprenoid side chains, which are labeled "MK" (for menaquinone) and a number indicating the number of isoprenoid units, z.B.
+Vitamin K2 includes a group of compounds known as menaquinones.These differ in the length of their isoprenoid side chains, which are designated with "MK" (for menaquinone) and a number indicating the number of isoprenoid units, z.B.
 MK-4 or MK-7.
-Vitamin K2 is found in fermented foods such as natto (fermented soybeans), certain cheeses and some animal products such as liver.
-By the way: Natto not only contains vitamin K, but also nattokinase, which also has some positive health effects.
+Vitamin K2 is found in fermented foods such as natto (fermented soybeans), certain cheeses, and some animal products like liver.
+By the way: Natto contains not only vitamin K but also Nattokinase, which also has some positive health effects.

 Green leafy vegetables, such as spinach, are rich in vitamin K1